PeterZE3/DMTools/README.md

 Accepts a Boolean of to print the two rolls to the screen(Defaults:False) and a mod to add or subtract(Default:0) Returns an int of lower die roll plus the modifier

+# massroll
+Takes in a number of rolls(int), a modifer for the rolls(int), and a die size(Int).
+Returns the list of rolls made

+# masssave
+Takes in a number of rolls (int), a modifer for the rolls (int), the DC (int) and a die size(int).
+Doesn't return anything, but prints the values of the rolls and of they saved or failed

 # genstats
 Accepts no parameters
 Returns a 4d6 drop lowest style stat array as a list